pcgrisha/docs.carpentries.org/topic_folders/instructor_training/trainers_guide.md

 ##### Before the demo
 - Get acquainted with using [Zoom](../communications/tools/zoom_rooms.md) for videoconferencing.
 - A day or two before the demo, send a reminder email using the [email template](https://docs.carpentries.org/topic_folders/instructor_training/email_templates_trainers.html#reminder-teaching-demo).
 This often leads to people letting you know they cannot make it, or clarifications regarding how to prepare for the demo.
+- For each trainee, click the link they have provided for their episode and ensure that it is on the [list of suggested lessons](https://carpentries.github.io/instructor-training/demo_lessons)

 ##### During the Demo
 -  Go to the Zoom room.
 The link is in the [Etherpad][demo-pad].